luciamartinf/AssignmentAnswers/Assignment1/README.md

 All 3 classes have some methods whith similar functions:

+- `initialize`: Definition of initialize method
-- new_from_hash: Class method to create an instance from hash
+- `new_from_hash`: Class method to create an instance from hash
-- to_s: Instance method to retrieve the current instance as a string.
+- `to_s`: Instance method to retrieve the current instance as a string.
 Records are separated by tabs
-- get_header: Class method to retrieve class header
+- `get_header`: Class method to retrieve class header
-- get_all: Class method to retrieve all instances from the class.
+- `get_all`: Class method to retrieve all instances from the class.
 The format is defined by the to_s method

 And other methods specific for each class.

 #### Gene.rb

-- get_gene_info: Class method to retrieve the whole instance with the seed_stock
+- `get_gene_info`: Class method to retrieve the whole instance with the seed_stock
-- get_gene_name: Class method to retrieve the name of the given gene identificator
+- `get_gene_name`: Class method to retrieve the name of the given gene identificator

 #### SeedStock.rb

-- get_seed_stock: Class method to retrieve the whole instance with the seed_stock
+- *BONUS!!* `get_seed_stock`: Class method to retrieve the whole instance with the seed_stock
-- get_gene_id: Class method to retrieve the id of the mutated gene in the indicated seed stock
+- `get_gene_id`: Class method to retrieve the id of the mutated gene in the indicated seed stock
-- plant_seeds: Instance method to plant seeds
+- `plant_seeds`: Instance method to plant seeds

 #### HybridCross.rb

-- get_crosses: Class method to retrieve all crosses performed with a given seed
+- `get_crosses`: Class method to retrieve all crosses performed with a given seed
-- get_cross: Class method to retrieve the cross between two given seeds
+- `get_cross`: Class method to retrieve the cross between two given seeds
-- chi_square: Instance method to calculate Chi-Square test
+- `chi_square`: Instance method to calculate Chi-Square test